 Also, if you already are running a site with a hosting provider and after reading this, you're thinking about migrating servers make sure to read this article before you do so: Migrating MemberMouse to a New Server

 - KINSTA - The first hosting provider we’ll recommend to you is Kinsta.
 We recommend them for a few different reasons.
-One, because the provide fast, secure, and reliable hosting.
+One, because they provide fast, secure, and reliable hosting.
 Two, they understand the unique hosting requirements membership sites need.
 And three, many of our most successful customers use them without running into serious issues.

 You may be wondering what type of hosting Kinsta provides.
 Are they shared, VPS, dedicated, or cloud?
-Like we mentioned earlier in this posts, not all hosts fall neatly into these categories.
+Like we mentioned earlier in this post, not all hosts fall neatly into these categories.
 To make things simple, we’ll call Kinsta a “hybrid cloud container” host.

 Here's how Kinsta support explained it : "Each of our plans, from Starter through Enterprise (and Custom) use the same infrastructure which is built on Google Cloud and is very different from traditional shared, VPS, or dedicated infrastructure.